RuiCai017/WWTP-calculator/README.md

 05/19/2020
 upload two excel calculation sheets for ASM1/ASM3/ASAL algorithm.
-Currenctly planing to re-write the code in python based on these sheets.
+Currenctly plan to re-write the code in python based on these sheets.

 05/21/2020
 1.fix an error for calculation hydrolysis of entrapped organic nitrogen in ASM excel sheet.